Gabbers18/Applied_Project/README.md

 These errors occur when R attempts to convert large sparse matrices into dense ones, consuming significant memory resources.
 This is especially pertinent when using packages like `crqa`, which may not efficiently handle very large datasets.

 <ins>**Solution:**<ins>

-To address this, focus on the central portion of the time series data:
+To address this, we focus on the central 60% of the time series.

-* **Select the Middle 60%:**
-By analyzing the central 60% of the time series, you reduce the dataset size, thereby decreasing memory usage and avoiding edge effects that can distort analysis.

 **Example in R:**
 ```r